-We consent to the inclusion in this Registration Statement of Inpixon on Form S-1 of our report dated April 17, 2017, which includes an explanatory paragraph as to the Company's ability to continue as a going concern with respect to our audits of the consolidated financial statements of Inpixon and Subsidiaries (formerly known as Sysorex Global and Subsidiaries) as of December 31, 2016 and 2015 and for the years ended December 31, 2016 and 2015, which report appears in the Prospectus, which is part of this Registration Statement.
+We consent to the inclusion in this Registration Statement of Inpixon on Form S-1-Amendment No.1 [File No. 333-222125] of our report dated April 17, 2017, except for Note 29, as to which the date is , 2018, which includes an explanatory paragraph as to the Company's ability to continue as a going concern with respect to our audits of the consolidated financial statements of Inpixon and Subsidiaries (formerly known as Sysorex Global and Subsidiaries) as of December 31, 2016 and 2015 and for the years ended December 31, 2016 and 2015 which report appears in the Prospectus, which is part of this Registration Statement.
 We also consent to the reference to our Firm under the heading "Experts" in such Prospectus.